idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/multiapp_fracture_flow_PorousFlow_3D.md

 !listing 3dFracture/fracture_only_aperture_changing.i block=permeability

-Because there is essentially no rock material within the fracture, the matrix internal energy is zero, and it is assumed that the thermal conductivity is constant and independent of $a$ (in reality, this too should increase with $a$, but PorousFlow currently lacks this capability, and thermal conductivity is unlikely to be important within the fracture):
+PorousFlow's "matrix internal energy" quantifies the internal energy of the rock material.
+Since there is essentially no rock material within the fracture, the matrix internal energy for the fracture App is zero.
+It is assumed that the thermal conductivity is constant and independent of $a$ (in reality, this too should increase with $a$, but PorousFlow currently lacks this capability, and thermal conductivity is unlikely to be important within the fracture):

 !listing 3dFracture/fracture_only_aperture_changing.i block=internal_energy